Climbing and "Wilderness" Minutes from the Nation's Capital

 Just downstream of Seclusion is a nice Class 2+ rapid called Wet Bottom Chute.
 There, the river drops three feet in a single drop, and at lower water levels, a large exposed rock makes it easy to capsize.
 Most paddlers, even very experienced whitewater kayakers, carry around this rapid when heading upstream.

-Before S-Turn and adjacent to one of the Rocky Islands is another rapid, named for the Rocky Islands, with Class 2 surfing waves.
+Before S-Turn and adjacent to one of the Rocky Islands is another rapid, named for the Rocky Islands, with up to Class 3 surfing waves.
 It was just below S-Turn that I turned around this day to enjoy the whitewater and the easy floating on my way back downstream.

 Trip 2: A bad day to be a fish